Department website: http://www.odu.edu/eng

 757-683-3789

-Jeffrey Lacombe, Associate Dean for Undergraduate and Graduate Education
+Jeffrey LaCombe, Associate Dean for Undergraduate and Graduate Education

-Sharif Ishak, Associate Dean for Research & Innovation
+Yuzhong Shen, Interim Associate Dean for Research & Innovation

 Anthony Dean, Assistant Dean for Maritime and Defense Initiatives